The bullet tip nib is 6.5mm in diameter and is big enough to cover larger areas in good time, yet small enough for relatively detailed drawing.

 |Use MEK solvent to clean off excess putty when you replace a window pane.||Fill the empty paint pen with 91% isopropyl alcohol from the drugstore for solder flux removal on printed circuit boards.|

-Not only do our empty pen barrels work well with paints, they are great for stains and furniture touch up and graining inks as well.
+Not only can you make paint pens with acrylic, latex, or alcohol-based paints, they work well with liquid chalk.
+Touch up your furniture and kitchen cabinets and counters, or use them to add grain to a newly finished wood project.
 They are ideally suited for low viscosity liquids like stains, and allow a very precise and neat application with no brushes to wash and minimal if any cleanup.

 I have had customers report good results in filling their paint pens with acrylic paint, automotive lacquer and enamel, latex paint, alcohol based paint, and water color paint solutions.
 Any paint with a viscosity equal to or perhaps just slightly above that of water will work well with these pump valve paint pens.